-The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
-Earlier application is permitted as long as this fact is disclosed.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2024 and must be applied retrospectively to sale and leaseback transactions entered into after the date of initial application of IFRS 16.
+Earlier application is permitted and that fact must be disclosed.

-The amendments are not expected to have a material impact on the Bank.
+The amendments are not expected to have a material impact on the Bank's financial statements.